syyunn/import-penetration-and-protection/README.md

   - Many other papers are generally supporting "protection tends to be higher in higher import penetration"
 - Emprical Validation
   - [Protection for Sale: An Empirical Investigation (Goldberg & Maggi, 1997; 1056)](https://www.nber.org/papers/w5942.pdf)
-    - data used only covers a year (1983)
+    - data used only contains one-year annual data (1983; NBER data)
+    - SIC 3digit level
     - not stricitly and directly validates the GH model.
     - used NTB (Non-tariff Barrier) data (because tariff-rates are determined "cooperatively" in the GATT-WTO regime.
     - used manufacturing sector's data only